vscav/2048/README.md

 ## Probability explanation

-Solving this particualr game is an interesting problem because it has multiple random components.
+Solving this particular game is an interesting problem because it has multiple random components.
 It’s impossible to correctly predict not only where each new tile will be placed, but whether it will be a classic tile (“2” or a “4”) or a special tile (obstacle, joker, secret), which themselves have their own probabilistic parameters.